MalignantBlessing/DualMonitorWallpaper/README.md

 • Better accessibility and more variety in monitor resolutions (currently limited to an aspect ration of 16:9 and only three different resolutions)
 • A minimize button (to be honest I'm just lazy)
 • An indicator of some sort when the user is in Preview Mode
+• More detailed commenting for the sake of readability and clarity
 • Any other recommendations will be considered as well

 # Additional Notes